aklikic/kalix-communication-manager/README.md

 2. Create Kafka topics <br>
 3. [Open Kafka UI](http://localhost:8081/)
 4. Create channel topic: `channel-topic` (number of partitions: 2, Min Sync replicas: 1, Replication factor: 1, Time to retain data: 600000)
+`NOTE:` For using external Kafka no need to run this.
+It is only required to update `bootstrap.servers` in `local/local.kafka.properties`.
+It is important that `channel-topic` topic is created prior to starting.
 ## pom.xml setup
 Copy `pom-full-dep.xml` to `pom.xml`
 ## Run Kalix locally